louisteenbrink/www/posts/2017-08-11-modern-javascript-in-the-browser.md

 ## 3 - AJAX

 AJAX is the cornerstone of the modern Web.
 Thanks to this technology, a web page can be refreshed in the background with new information.
-You can think about Gmail which shows up new emails in the Inbox, Facebook notifying you that new content is available in your timeline, etc.
+You can think of Gmail's new emails showing up in the Inbox, Facebook notifying you that new content is available in your timeline, etc.

 With modern web browsers, we can use [`fetch`](http://caniuse.com/#search=fetch).
 Here is an example of calling a JSON API with a `GET` request: